una/personal-goals/happy-moments/2016_happy-moments.md

 ---
 The SmashingConf after party was at the aquarium!
 It was a lot of fun!
 The otters were out and super playful, we got to pet sting rays, and the jellyfish were pretty mesmerizing.
 Monica also came!

-I lost all of this data when I forgot to move happy-moments to my new computer - check other system!
+-- I lost all of this data when I forgot to move happy-moments to my new computer --

 04/15/2016
 ---
-Today was my last day at IBM -- happy hour
+Today was my last day at IBM.
+We went to a happy hour at Dogwood and Alex got me a little orchid which he left on my desk, for my new desk "wherever that is."

 04/16/2016
 ---